DataDog/dd-sdk-android/docs/rum_collection.md

   **Note**: For `ActivityViewTrackingStrategy`, `FragmentViewTrackingStrategy`, or `MixedViewTrackingStrategy` you can filter which `Fragment` or `Activity` is tracked as a RUM View by providing a `ComponentPredicate` implementation in the constructor.

-  **Note**: By default RUM Monitor for View tracking runs in manual mode so if you decide not to provide a view tracking strategy you will have to manually send the views by calling the start/stop View API methods yourself.
+  **Note**: By default, the library won't track any view.
+If you decide not to provide a view tracking strategy you will have to manually send the views by calling the `startView` and `stopView` methods yourself.

 3. Configure and register the RUM Monitor.
 You only need to do it once, usually in your application's `onCreate()` method: